pangenome/odgi/docs/rst/binding/usage.rst

     export LD_PRELOAD=/lib/x86_64-linux-gnu/libjemalloc.so.2

-that tells the dynamic linker to bind symbols provided by the ``jemalloc`` shared library before other libraries.
+that tells the dynamic linker to bind symbols provided by the ``jemalloc`` shared library before loading the other libraries.